tidalmigrations/tidalmigrations.github.io/pages/user guides/public_urls.md

 If you don’t own it, you can try analyzing another domain.

-{% include tip.html content="If you don’t own any domains directly yourself, you can skip to the last step here and try simply searching the domain name in the Public URLs search in Tidal Migrations." %}
+{% include tip.html content="If you don’t own any domains directly yourself, you can skip to the last step here and try simply searching the domain name in the Public URLs search in Tidal." %}

 ## Step 2
 Go to https://whois.com/whois and search the IP you found above, in this case, `205.210.17.179`.